All sorts of things in this world behave like mirrors.

-London-based artist, Radek Husak, employs a multi-layered practice of painting, collage, printmaking and illustration.
-By using different materials and mediums he captures his personal interests, often inspired by classical antiquity, the history of modern society and popular culture of 1950s and 1960s, touching upon themes recurring throughout history.
+London-based artist, Rad Husak, employs a multi-layered practice of painting, collage, printmaking and illustration.
+By using a variety of materials and mediums he captures his interests, often inspired by classical antiquity, the history of modern society and popular culture of the 1950s and 1960s, touching upon themes of body depiction recurring throughout history.

 Currently MA Print student at Royal College of Art